brondavies/letsencrypt-win-simple/README.md

 --help                 | Display the help screen.
---hidehttps            | Hide sites that have existing HTTPS bindings --keepexisting         | Keep existing HTTPS bindings, and certificates --manualhost           | A host name to manually get a certificate for.
-The webroot option must also be set.
---pfxpassword          | The password to use on the certificate PFX file --plugin               | Which plugin to use --pluginconfig         | Path to the plugin configuration file.
+--hidehttps            | Hide sites that have existing HTTPS bindings --keepexisting         | Keep existing HTTPS bindings, and certificates --hostname             | Host names to get a certificate for. (comma separated) --pfxpassword          | The password to use on the certificate PFX file --plugin               | Which plugin to use --pluginconfig         | Path to the plugin configuration file.